Disclaimer: I own nothing of RWBY.

 Ren shrugged.
 "Aura training is subjective.
-Some Auras simply grow on their own, some like to train the mind.
+It comes from your soul.
+Some Auras grow on their own while others prefer to train the mind and body.
 Others do both.
 My method is meditation.
-A clear mind can make control all the more simpler."
+A clear mind can make control all the simpler."

 "Correct!
 Very good!
 Now!"
-Professor Oobleck began lecturing on the various ways to beat someone into submission, Grimm or human, so Jaune tuned him out again.
+Professor Oobleck began lecturing on the various ways to beat someone into submission, Grimm or human, and why that could potentially lead to an economic collapse, so Jaune tuned him out again.

-His eyes found their way toward Ren, who sat a row below him, note taking in the driest sense of the word.
-Jaune actually found it odd.
-Ren never took notes, but always appeared to have the answer for questions pertaining to training and Aura.
-Then again, this was the guy who actually studied in the library.
+His eyes found their way toward Ren, who sat a row below him, notetaking in the driest sense of the word.
+The leader found in odd.
+Ren never took notes, but regularly appeared to have the answers for questions concerning training with Aura.
+Then again, this was the guy who enjoyed studying in the library.
 All those boring books had to be good for something.
 So there was that.

 Good to know.

-Tracing that same circle in his Aura notebook, Jaune sighed.
+Tracing that same circle in his Aura notebook, he sighed.
 The words meditation and clear mind bombarded his thoughts like a blast from Nora's grenade launcher.
-He had no way to fault said logic, knowing little to nothing about Aura.
-Which meant he was tempted to try Ren's idea of Aura control training.
+Those came up in the books, too.
+He had no way to fault said logic, knowing little to nothing about Aura, which meant he was tempted to try Ren's idea of Aura control training.
 Anything to make the first step of this new journey.

-Jaune was so lost in drawing the endless circle, he didn't realize that class ended.
-Only Nora's yell out for food brought him back.
-Which the Arc shared in her sentiment, just as ravenous for a good meal.
-Skipping breakfast may have proved to be one of his less than stellar decisions if the rumbling in his stomach was anything to go by.
-Lunch certainly got devoured during combat class.
+The leader got so lost in drawing the endless circle he barely realized that class ended.
+Only Nora's yell out for food brought him back, which the Arc shared in her sentiment, just as starved for a healthy meal.
+Skipping breakfast proved to be one of his less than stellar decisions in the passing day if the uneasiness in his stomach was any inclination.
+Lunch unquestionably got devoured during combat class.

 For now, that was more than enough.

 Having consumed his dinner quickly this night, Jaune was residing in his team's dorm in what he called a meditative position.
 The lights were off to keep distractions away.
-He'd been trying constantly to manipulate his Aura into even the rough beginnings of a ball, but only so far had gotten his white Aura glow instead.
+He'd been trying relentlessly to manipulate his Aura into even the rough beginnings of a ball, but only so far had gotten his snowy Aura glow instead.
 It haunted him like a shadow, but brighter.

 For more than a week, he'd been doing this in secret and had no success whatsoever.

 "How does Ren do this?"
 Meditation was hard.
-And his feet were cramping up.
+His feet were cramping up.
 "I don't even know how to clear my mind!
 What does that even mean?!"

-Trying yet again with his palm flat out, he focused hard on forcing his Aura toward his palm but got absolutely nothing for results.
+Trying yet again with his palm flat out, he focused hard on forcing his Aura toward his palm but nothing.
+No new results to catalog.
 He went through the process for a whole hour with no change worth nothing.
-Damn the universe.
-Darn empty space had it out to get him.
+Curse the universe.

 "Ah!
 Damn it!"
 Jaune fell flat down onto the floor, arms out.
 He tiredly looked under his bed to see Crocea Mors just collecting dust.
 The sight unsettled him.
 An unpleasant-butterfly like feeling stewed in his stomach.
 "I need to figure this out."